AbdullahAhmedAhmed/Gravitational_force/README.md

 # Gravitational_force
-A simple program to calculate Gravitational force
+A simple program to calculate Gravitational force(Python)